Officials say they've interviewed several witnesses this week in the investigation into the 2011 disappearance of Baby Kate.

 Last year, Sean Phillips, the child's father, was convicted of unlawful imprisonment in the case and sentenced to prison.
 Police are treating his daughter Katherine's disappearance as a homicide.
 She was last seen when she was 4 1/2 months old.

-WOOD-TV is reporting the interviews Tuesday were at the request of Mason County prosecutors.
+the interviews Tuesday were at the request of Mason County prosecutors.
 Details weren't released.

 Katherine lived with her mother, Ariel Courtland, in Ludington, about 80 miles northwest of Grand Rapids.